Note reads "To Do: make pros and cons list," pinned to calendar with red pin

 Before making your final college decision, be sure to investigate about a school's academic calendar.
 You may find a semester schedule works better for you than a trimester or vice versa, but finding out before you're knee-deep in coursework is always preferable.
 Best of luck in your search!

-Find schools with your preferred academic calendar using our College Search tool.
+Find colleges and universities with your preferred academic calendar to add to your list using our College Search tool.

 Like what you’re reading?